 8.6.5.1 Signals and aggregation streams

-A signal applied to the aggregation stream will have the effect of being played out on one or more source streams.
-Which source streams the signal is played out over depends on the grouping semantic associated with the aggregation.
-Signals may still be specified to be played on the individual source streams.
-In this case, the playout is isolated to that particular source stream.
+A signal applied to the aggregation stream will have the effect of being played out on one or more component streams.
+Which component streams the signal is played out over depends on the grouping semantic associated with the aggregation.
+Signals may still be specified to be played on the individual component streams.
+In this case, the playout is isolated to that particular component stream.

 Figure 3 illustrates an example scenario using the Flow Identification semantic.